SuperOffice CRM Online Agreement (“Agreement”)

 - Cases, which do not comply with the above listed conditions, will be invoiced at the applicable SuperOffice hourly consulting fees.

 The Support shall only cover the Service when it is used in a manner recommended by SuperOffice, and as such shall not extend to other configurations in respect of operating systems and browsers and similar.
 The Support shall also not cover repairs to the content of the databases or issues caused by the Customer.
-The Support shall also not cover support of anything outside the Service the customer subscribe to, or problems that are only associated to the Customer’s hardware, internal networks and internet connections, and/or items of peripheral equipment that are entirely independent of the Service.
+The Support shall also not cover support of anything outside the Service that the customer subscribes to, or problems that are only associated to the Customer’s hardware, internal networks and internet connections, and/or items of peripheral equipment that are entirely independent of the Service.

 This Support shall not include any form of consultancy services.
 The Customer can purchase additional professional services as required.